From $58K to $85K With Hybrid Model: The 8-Week Service Evolution

 Total: 15.5 hours for a $5,800/month client ($374/hour)

 Pattern across all 10 clients: 18-28 hours monthly per client.
-Average: 23 hours.

 Week 2: Identified Model Constraints

-She mapped three constraints blocking scale:
+She mapped three core constraints that were blocking scale.

 Constraint 1: Custom everything